 Here are the end bumpers on the top rail.
 The kit is actually pretty easy to assemble – but read the directions a couple of times first, so you have a good idea of the steps.
 Layout your hardware clearly somewhere that you will not spill it. :)

 Installing the hardware on my Sliding Pallet Doors – part 2:

 When have pallets ever looked better?
-I am very happy with this project.
-Also, I learned a few things, like adjusting the width, and how to adapt a "one-size-fits-all" kit to really fit all of my needs.
+I am pleased with this project.
+Also, I learned a few things, like adjusting the width and how to adapt a “one-size-fits-all” kit to really fit all of my needs.